metaneutrons/snapdog2/docs/implementation/ENTERPRISE_METRICS_IMPLEMENTATION.md

 4. ✅ **Performance Optimized** - Minimal overhead, efficient collection
 5. ✅ **Extensible Design** - Easy to add new metrics and business KPIs

-Your SnapDog2 application now has **enterprise-grade observability** that rivals commercial audio management platforms! 🎉
+Your SnapDog2 application now has **observability** that rivals commercial audio management platforms! 🎉